 Subsea LVDT sensors provide reliable and accurate information in extreme, harsh environments, providing many industries with the information they need to function safely and efficiently.
 The sensors are key to interpreting and providing data in dynamic environments.
 LVDT (Linear Variable Differential Transducers) are essential to various industries, including oil, gas, and nuclear.
 The subsea LVDT provides absolute, linear position measurement, while an RVDT provides high precision rotary or angular position measurements.

 Accurate information is needed in oil and gas to catch errors that could cost millions or create a safety or environmental disaster.
-The right sensors, operating under very challenging environmental conditions, are an essential component of any oil and gas operation.
+LVDT function, operating under very challenging environmental conditions, are an essential component of any oil and gas operation.
 This is particularly true in places where humans cannot go and see, such as in the deep sea or thousands of feet underground.

 A subsea LVDT sensor can operate in extreme, high-pressure undersea environments.
 Submersible LVDT position sensors can withstand thousands of pounds per square inch of pressure and operate for decades, providing the information operators need to do their jobs.
-The sensors play a key role in the extraction of energy - gas and oil - in subsea environments.
+Oil and gas transducers play a key role in the extraction of energy - gas and oil - in subsea environments.

 Temperature is another factor in gathering information in the oil and gas industry.
 Underwater oil and gas operations can experience extreme temperatures.
 The same goes for underground or even above-ground operations in desert areas.
 High temperatures or extremely cold create risks for sensors and information-gathering equipment.
 Sentech LVDT sensors are specifically designed to survive extreme environments while continuing to function for many years.